MasterChef Cambodia season 4

 The fourth series of the Cambodian reality television series MasterChef Cambodia began on 8 June 2025 and aired on CTN TV.
 Jessica Elite Sethavrath, Rin Nara and Sun Meng Hy returned as judges.

+The winner will receive a cash prize of 200,000,000៛ (US$50,000) and an opportunity to become the chef at the 5-star Hyatt Regency Phnom Penh Hotel.
+In addition, the first-runner-up will win a brand new Vespa and the second-runner-up will win a brand new Samsung Galaxy Z Fold 6.

-Due to the 2025 Cambodia–Thailand border conflict, the show has been postponed from July 20, 2025 until the eighth episode aired on August 17, 2025.
+Due to the impact of 2025 Cambodia–Thailand border conflict, the show has been postponed several times: from July 27, 2025 until the eighth episode aired on August 17, 2025 and from December 14, 2025 until the final episode aired on December 28.

+The season concluded on December 28, 2025, with Leav Leanghak as the winner, and Seng Channavy (nickname Navy) as the runner-up.

 Top 25

 Source for names, hometowns and occupations: Ages and nicknames as given on air.